bumbeishvili/covid19-daily-data/README.md

 })
 ```

+## Lack of
+Some small countries may be lacking, I plan to identify and add them into dataset

 ## Contribution
 They are welcome, but I doubt there will be need for this.
 One area which we can improve, is to standartize country names using ISO country codes